ministryofjustice/bichard7-next-help/site/bichard-functionality/triggers/index.md

 ![Trigger list on record](image3.png)

-When you have successfully completed that action check the box immediately to the right of the outstanding status (where the case has several triggers the “select all triggers” option can be used as a quick way to select all outstanding triggers).
-Click on the ‘mark selected complete’ button, this changes the status to ‘complete’.
+When you have successfully completed that action check the box immediately to the right of the outstanding status (where the case has several triggers the "select all triggers" option can be used as a quick way to select all outstanding triggers).
+Click on the 'mark selected complete' button, this changes the status to 'complete'.

 Note that only those triggers which have been set up in your profile will have a checkbox.
 Any other outstanding triggers on the case will need to be completed by a user from the appropriate team.

 ![Complete triggers](image4.png)

-If, having clicked the ‘mark selected as complete’ button, there are no further actions available – all the triggers within your profile have been completed and there is no exception outstanding (or your role is a trigger handler so you cannot resolve it) – then you will be returned to the error report list and this case will be removed from your list.
+If, having clicked the 'mark selected as complete' button, there are no further actions available – all the triggers within your profile have been completed and there is no exception outstanding (or your role is a trigger handler so you cannot resolve it) – then you will be returned to the error report list and this case will be removed from your list.

-If you wish, you can leave the case partially resolved with some of the triggers (or an exception) outstanding by clicking one of the ‘Return To List’ buttons which takes you to a confirmation screen.
-Clicking either ‘yes’ or ‘no’ takes you to your error report list, but ‘no’ does not save the changes so any triggers which you marked as complete will still be outstanding.
+If you wish, you can leave the case partially resolved with some of the triggers (or an exception) outstanding by clicking one of the 'Return To List' buttons which takes you to a confirmation screen.
+Clicking either 'yes' or 'no' takes you to your error report list, but 'no' does not save the changes so any triggers which you marked as complete will still be outstanding.

 As there are outstanding actions remaining, the case remains in the listing indicating what action is required.
 The case will not be removed from your list until all actions have been completed.